 Lots of time is devoted to discussing the best ways to tell your children you are getting a divorce, but how do you tell your own parents?

 When we talk about telling people about divorce, more often than not it is the children we have in mind – and rightly so.
 How the news is broken to them can really make a difference to how they cope with it, and set the standard for making the family break-up as easy on them as possible.
-Our #kids1st campaign and blogs over the last two weeks had put a real focus on this.
 But what happens when it is the children telling the parents they are divorcing?
 How would you tell your mum and dad what is happening?

 Sorry, it’s over